 - Hang out at the dog park!
 It may sound strange, but you don’t necessarily need to own a dog to go to the dog park.
 Why not check out the options to socialize with other people and their furry friends.

 - Foster pets until they are adopted.
 If you’d like a temporary animal fix, some rescue organizations offer short-term adoption options.
 For example, when you agree to foster a cat, you temporarily take the cat into your home until it is adopted.
 Rescue organizations rely on fostering as some don’t have shelters.
-Seniors near military installations can offer to take care of a pet when military personnel are deployed.
+Older adults near military installations can offer to take care of a pet when military personnel are deployed.

 - Volunteer at a rescue organization, animal shelter or zoo.
 In addition to fostering animals, consider helping a rescue organization or team in a variety of other ways.
 This active senior spends each weekday morning at the zoo preparing fruits and vegetables for the animals, then walks dogs every afternoon at the local humane society.
 The Humane Society’s animal rescue team works to save animals that are victims of cruelty or natural disasters.
 You can provide care to animals in temporary shelters, including cleaning cages and enclosures, feeding, watering, restocking supplies, washing dishes, walking dogs, or socializing with the animals.
 Duties at shelters include many of the same tasks in addition to adoption counseling or administrative tasks.